derricks/hirsute/manual.md

     sample_user_2 = any user {|cur_user| cur_user.id < 20} # will only pick a random user from the first collection
 </pre></code>

-* every _type_ - return a collection of every element of that type (from any collection that contains objects of that type).
-Passing a block will result in a collection that only contains items where the block returns true
+* every _type_ - return an array of every element of the specified type (from any collection that contains objects of that type).
+Passing a block will result in an array that only contains items where the block returns true.

 <code><pre>
     a('user') {